 Bear in mind that, once you apply any gain adjustment (e.g. a fader set anywhere other than 0dB) the signal will become 32 bit float data.

-Plug-in Automation
+Effects and Plug-in Automation

-All signal processing Plug-in parameters in Pyramix can be fully automated dynamically.
-Please see Automation Modes on page 212.
+All signal processing parameters in Pyramix VS3 Effects Plug-ins can be fully automated dynamically in the same manner as the Mixer controls.
+Please see Dynamic Automation Modes on page 270.